 The first design

 When I first designed the blog, it used to look entirely different.
 I believe that the design was exquisite.
-However, A dear Dynamics 365 marketing client of mine highlight that it didn’t serve the purpose that it was built for.
-The old design looked more like a company website and not a blog site.
+However, A dear Dynamics 365 marketing client of mine highlighted that it didn’t serve the purpose it was built for.
+The old structure looked more like a company website than a blog site.

-The new design is more organized and provide an easy access to the blog sections.
+The new design is more organized and easy to access the blog sections.

 The first post

-I went back to check the first post “Creating Dynamics 365 Marketing Email Templates Explained!“.
-I can say that I learned a lot since then.
-If I get the chance to write to the right again, I will differently write it entirely differently.
+I checked the first post, “Creating Dynamics 365 Marketing Email Templates Explained!“.
+I can say that I have learned a lot since then.
+If I get the chance to write to the right again, I will write it entirely differently.

-Thanks to my dear wife for her wonderful design with the logo and her continuous support to me and the blog.
+Thanks to my dear wife for her outstanding design with the logo and her continuous support to me and the blog.

-I am looking forward to what comes after the 100th post, supporting the community, and looking forward to the 1000th post and more.
-I hate to believe that I will stop one day and will take every chance to share my experience blogging in the future.
+I am looking forward to what comes after the 100th post, supporting the community, and the 1000th post and more.
+I hate to believe that I will stop one day and take every chance to share my experience blogging in the future.

-Writing and researching for the blog has helped me to come to speed with the fast pace of Microsoft’s development.
+Writing and researching for the blog has helped me speed up Microsoft’s development’s fast pace.
 I continue learning and using what I learned in my daily work.

 Future plans after 100th post

-After the 100th post, I am planning to help the community by sharing my experience and provide help through different channels.
-I tried to create youtube videos, and I believe it is a great channel to use that many Dynamics 365 users
+After the 100th post, I plan to help the community by sharing my experience and providing help through different channels.
+I tried to create youtube videos, and I believe it is a great channel to use that many Dynamics 365 users.